 UTSC facility.
 You should present the engagement letter from your supervisor and your TCard in order to purchase one academic year (September 1 to April 30) or the Summer session (May to August).

-Postdocs can purchase a guest membership to access the off-campus
+Postdocs can purchase a guest membership to access the off-campus housing services.

 Student Family Housing

 30 and 35 Charles Street West.
 Postdocs may be eligible depending on availability.
 Please note that there are lengthy waiting lists for these apartments, and that first priority is given to full-time degree students.